 Treadmill desks make it easy to stay fit while being productive.
 We all know sitting at a desk all day is hazardous to our health, and using a treadmill desk can help to alleviate those health concerns by keeping you on your feet versus plopped in a desk all day.
 Top features we have considered on these treadmills include an ergonomic design where everything is in reach and also adjustable, as well as the motor to ensure these models are both quiet and powerful.

 Our top treadmill alternatives are from NordicTrack and BowFlex.
 Each product shown below can outperform the best treadmills when evaluated for calorie burn, joint protection and training options.
 These multipurpose fitness machines make it easy to focus on specific muscle groups and avoid the stress of high-impact exercise.

-Price is one of the first things you notice when looking to buy a treadmill and if you're looking to get started for under $800, these are our top picks.
+Price is one of the first things you notice when looking to buy a treadmill and if you’re looking to get started for under $800, these are our top picks.
 On the flip side, you also want a quality treadmill that will last, with a reputation for durability.
-You won't see any 5-star machines here, but let us help you save money with this list of some of the best cheap treadmills that are cheap in price, but not cutting corners in quality.
+You won’t see any 5-star machines here or a lifetime warranty either, but let us help you save money with this list of some of the best cheap treadmills that are cheap in price, but not cutting corners in quality.